 Garden & Garden Room

-The Dorset Arms’ new garden room has a retractable roof and during the summer months it can seat up to 30 diners outside.
-Outside there are patio heaters so for those chilly nights, people can still dine outside.
-It is available for private hire and makes a great party venue and when the sun is shining is a great sun trap.
+The Dorset Arms’ new Garden Room has a retractable roof and during the summer months it can seat up to 25 diners.
+There are patio heaters so for those chilly nights, people can still dine here comfortably.
+It is available for private hire and makes a great party venue.
+When the sun is shining is a great sun trap.

-Our garden is also ready to welcome our diners and is located behind the pub next to the new Old School House which comprises of six en-suite bedrooms and bathrooms.
+Our garden is also ready to welcome our diners and is located to the side of the pub next to the new Old School House which comprises of six en-suite bedrooms and bathrooms.
 There are benches and plenty of grass for all to enjoy including a few secluded spots, for those who are looking for a quiet drink.
 Located at the front of the pub are tables and chairs too.